IgnisDa/ryot/docs/content/importing.md

 - Copy the token that was just generated.
 - Enter the details in the inputs.

-## Generic JSON

-This can be used to import data from a generic JSON file.
-The import format required is described in the [exporting](guides/exporting.md#type-definition) documentation.

 ## Movary

 The Watchlist and all movies can be imported from [Movary](https://movary.org)